RuleSetLang/RSML-Python/README.md

-# RSML Python prototype
+# RSML Python implementation

-This is a prototype implementation of RSML in Python3 for development purposes.
+This is a Python implementation of RSML, mainly for development purposes. **It is not production ready yet.**

 Here's a usage example: